hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

 AU PS profiles will by design:
 * ensure compliance with AU Core and IPS
 * support additional requirements agreed as necessary to support patient summaries in an Australian healthcare context
-* support varied stakeholder needs and use of AU Patient Summary
+* support varied stakeholder needs and use of AU Patient Summary artefacts e.g. government policy, implementers, tooling developers, testers, IG authors/maintainers etc.

- Profile compliance with AU Core and IPS is defined as:
+ Profile compliance with AU Core and IPS is agreed to as:
 * **SHALL** validate against both IPS and AU Core profiles when both profiles defined
    - Cardinality
    - *Must Support*